Notices for Employees

 - the opportunity to make or change deferrals to the 403(b) plan;

 - when they can make their deferral elections and any conditions that apply; and

 ING U.S. solution: planwithease.com® notification services.

-- planwithease.com® can take on the notification requirement for you to reduce your paperwork and:
+- planwithease.com can take on the notification requirement to:

-- provide you with a notice to use with your newly-hired and newly-eligible employees about their ability to contribute to your 403(b) plan;
+- provide you with a notice to advise newly-hired and newly eligible employees of their ability to contribute to your 403(b) plan

 - provide a sample universal availability notice you can update with your plan's information and send annually to employees eleigible to participate in your plan;